 HISTORY: A deeper understanding of public history as a discipline and a grounding in public history practice and methods

-Introduction to Public History:Spring 2020: Mixed graduate and undergraduate course on the study and practice of public history.
-I explored grounded public history practices.
+Introduction to Public History:Spring 2020: Course on the study and practice of public history.
+I examined and learned about grounded public history practices.

 COMMUNICATION STUDIES: Theoretical grounding in memory studies in connection with both performance and rhetoric

 Performance & History: Fall 2019: Graduate seminar on performance studies, memory, and history.
 I brought the language of performance studies to bear on my research, and wrote a paper on the fingerprints in Stagville’s chimney and the embodied encounters/performances they call up in visitors.

 Rhetoric of Public Memory: Spring 2020: Graduate seminar on rhetoric and public memory theory.
 I gained a deeper understanding of memory studies.

 Culture & Identity: Fall 2020: Graduate seminar on the dual development of culture and identity.